Early registration discount:

 Airport: The closest airport is Tucson International (TUS), which is about 15-miles (25 minutes) by vehicle.
 Other convenient airports include Phoenix Sky Harbor (PHX – 120 miles; 2 hours).

 Lodging: Participants must make their own lodging arrangements.
 Lodging is available at the Hilton Tucson East, 7600 E. Broadway Blvd, Tucson AZ 85701.
-Phone: (520) 721-5600 and is approximately $130/night.
-The Hilton has a full bar, restaurant, and café and is an easy walk to several dining venues.
-Other nearby lodging options include the La Quinta Inn East and Radisson Suites, both of which are comparably priced.
-But, because we will offer evening “geek sessions” after our nightly field practicums, students are encouraged to book rooms at the Hilton.
+Phone: (520) 721-5600 and is available to students for the special price of $119/night (GSA rates are available for Federal employees).
+The Hilton has a full bar, restaurant, and café and is an easy walk to several dining venues and is conveniently located near our field sites.
+Because we will offer evening “geek sessions” after our nightly field practicums, students are encouraged to book rooms at the Hilton.
 Another excellent feature of the Hilton is its location adjacent to the Pantano Wash, and one of the many “bat bridges” Tucson boasts.
-One of our evening activities will be to monitor the bridge for bats and perhaps even witness an evening out-flight.

 Meals: Day-long coffee/tea/bottled water will be provided in the lecture room.
-Hearty lunches are included, on-site, on Days 2-4.
+Hearty lunches are included, on-site, on Days 2-5 (vegetarian fare is available with advance notice).
 All dinners, including dinner on Day 1, are “on your own” and students should plan accordingly.

 How to Register: Please register by ordering online.
 NOTE: To register multiple people, please checkout each person individually so that we can obtain the proper contact information for each participant.
 Use the Student Registration Details link to provide complete student information for our records.